Raptors lose Game 2 109-104, NBA Finals tied

 Last Updated Sunday, June 2, 2019 11:33PM EDT

+TORONTO -- The Toronto Raptors unravelled in the time it took plenty of stunned fans to file back into their seats with their halftime beers.

+Eight straight missed shots and five turnovers.
+And just six minutes into the third quarter, the Raptors' double-digit lead had morphed into a 13-point hole too deep to dig out of.

-TORONTO -- Klay Thompson had 25 points, while Stephen Curry had 23 to lead the Golden State Warriors to a 109-104 victory over the Raptors on Sunday, sending the best-of-seven NBA Finals to Oakland, Calif., tied up at 1-1.
+Klay Thompson had 25 points, while Stephen Curry had 23 and the visiting Golden State Warriors beat Toronto 109-104 with a superb third quarter on Sunday, sending the best-of-seven NBA Finals to Oakland, Calif., tied up at 1-1.

-Kawhi Leonard had 34 points and 14 rebounds to lead the Raptors, his 12th 30-point game of these playoffs, while Fred VanVleet had 17.
-Kyle Lowry had 13 points before picking up his sixth foul and leaving the game with 3:52 to play.
-Pascal Siakam chipped in with 12 points as Toronto continued its first NBA Finals appearance in its 24-year history.

-The Raptors led by as many as 12 points in the first half, but were done in by an awful third quarter that saw the Warriors race out to an 18-0 run while fans were still filing back to their seats with their halftime beers.
-The Raptors turned the ball over five times and missed their first nine shots in the ugly stretch.
-VanVleet finally ended Golden State's run with a three-pointer with 6:20 remaining in the quarter.
+"I feel like our pace was good early, it was just that third quarter, I feel like it just really killed us -- 18-0 run, if we can't score no baskets, you're not going to win no game," Raptors star Kawhi Leonard said.

-Raptors coach Nick Nurse lamented the lack of the offence during the game-turning stretch, as it gave Warriors transition opportunities.
+Raptors coach Nick Nurse also lamented the lack of the offence during the ugly game-turning stretch.

 "I'm going to have to rewatch that," he said.
 "I'm probably not going to enjoy it very much."

+The Raptors led by as many as 12 points in the first half, but the Warriors are known for their superb third quarters.
+VanVleet finally ended Golden State's huge run -- it was 20-0 going back to the second quarter -- with a three-pointer with 6:20 remaining in the third.

+"Missing every shot doesn't help, 10 possessions in a row we didn't score, I'm not even sure," VanVleet said.

 The Warriors led 88-80 with one quarter to play.
-Danny Green's three-pointer slashed Golden State's lead to just four points with nine minutes to play, but the Warriors' offence, which had 34 assists on 38 made baskets on the night, was sizzling.
-Almost nothing was falling for Toronto.
+Danny Green's three-pointer cut Golden State's lead to just four points with nine minutes to play, but the Warriors' offence, which had 34 assists on 38 made baskets on the night, was sizzling.
+Their defence was locked in.
+And almost nothing was falling for Toronto.

+"We started to look like ourselves, and so at that point it just felt better . . . we ended up with 34 assists which is more like our team," Warriors coach Steve Kerr said.
+"It was a great win, we get to go home and protect our home floor."

 Nurse said the Raptors should have fouled before Iguodala's shot.

-"(Iguodala) has hit a lot of big shots in the Finals before, so he was unfazed," Warriors coach Steve Kerr said.
+"(Iguodala) has hit a lot of big shots in the Finals before, so he was unfazed," Kerr said.

 Green's three at the buzzer bounced off the rim, ending the game.